mbkv/kmeans-python/README.md

 ```bash
 main.py [-h] [-o file] [-k K] [--all] file
 ```
+* -o: Output file
+* -k: Value K
--o is the output file to use, -k is the value k to use. --all is to run all k values between 1 and 16, and powers of 2 between 16-256
+* --all: Run all k values between 1 and 16, and powers of 2 between 16-256